Teradata/developer-resources/docs/advanced/quickstart/docker-install-ai-unlimited-jupyter.md

 ## Get engine deployment details

-***Any changes to make for the old UI?
-Come back to this after finishing setup.***
+***MEM: Come back to this after finishing setup.***

-When you set up AI Unlimited (that's next), you'll provide details about deploying the engine.
+In the AI Unlimited setup (that's next), step 3 specifically, you'll provide details for deploying the engine.

 You can get the values for those fields from your cloud service provider's console.
-Or, copy the fields shown here, and ask an admin for their values ahead of time.
+Or, copy the fields, shown here, and ask an admin for their values ahead of time.

-***Setup includes many more details than these.
-Are these the only ones in the the CSP console (I didn't check)?
-The idea being, that the QS user might not have access to the console?***
+***The idea here is they might not have access to the CSP console to get these details themselves, correct?***

-***Wouldn't they also need help with the TLS certificate & key (we want them to use TLS), GitLab group access ID or GutHub organization ID, IAM role, inbound security items other than security group names.***
+***Many fields in setup setp 3 have similar-sounding fields in CloudFormation (didn't look at  ARM template).
+In those cases, are the CloudFormation parms for the manager but the setup fields are for the engine?***

-***Will they know to select Private or Public for accessing the engine?
-The setup shows they can enter multiple security groups, but the cloud parm is the default group--would the user know the other security group names?***
+***So the values of region, subnet, and security group (or just region and security group, for Azure) should be the same for the manager and the engine?***

-***I'd like to better understand the rationale for this content.
-Might it lead them to think the setup is this simple?***
+***Need to explain a little more... are these the minimum configuration?
+And not sure "required" describes these fields.
+For example, security group is not required (no asterisk on the UI).***

 <Tabs>
 <TabItem value="aws" label="AWS">